ITensor/website/docs/v2transition_guide.md

   One advantage of the new `.set` approach is one can pass a real or complex number to `.set`, whereas it was more cumbersome to create a complex ITensor before.

+* Many previous ITensor and IQTensor class methods are now free functions.

+  - `T.norm()` is now `norm(T)`

+  - Prefer `rank(T)` to `T.r()`

+### Changes to Advanced Features

+* Combiner and IQCombiner are no longer distinct types, but just a type of sparse ITensor or IQTensor.
+  To create a combiner which combines indices i, j write the code

+      auto C = combiner(i,j);

+  To use the combiner just contract it with a tensor having indices i and j.

+      auto T = ITensor(i,k,j,l);
+      auto S = C*T;

+  Creating IQCombiners works the same way except i and j are of type IQIndex.